 Airbnbs in Shinjuku

 The hotels for a family of my size were definitely out of my price range as they wanted me to book 2 adjoining rooms.
 So I went with Airbnb.
 See here for why I think Airbnb is the best way to go.

-If you haven’t joined Airbnb yet, click here and you can claim a free $55 dollar sign up credit to use on your first booking!
+If you haven’t joined Airbnb yet, click here.
+You can claim a free $55 dollar sign up credit to use on your first booking!

-Tokyo’s department stores are legendary and a great place to get lost in are the incredible basement food courts of Isetan, Odakyu or Keio in Shinjuku.
+Tokyo’s department stores are legendary.
+A great place to get lost in is the incredible basement food courts of Isetan, Odakyu or Keio in Shinjuku.

-These places contain row after row of specialised artisan hand crafted treats and are a pleasure on all of the senses.
+These places contain row after row of specialised artisan hand crafted treats.
+Such a pleasure on all of the senses.
 They are all close to the train station too.